nibrivia/nibrivia/README.md

 I will be looking for a job at the conclusion of the batch (mid-February 2024), if you happen to be hiring, know of a job who would be a good fit, let me know :)

 ### whoami

-If you're a recruiter: _Hi!
-I hope you're having a wonderful day 💮._
-This section is for you.

 My skills generally lie in my breadth of expertise: I am effective in [Haskell](https://github.com/nibrivia/oak/tree/olivia/rewrite), [Python](https://github.com/nibrivia/darksky-terminal-weather), [Rust](https://github.com/nibrivia/rusty-beaver), with [high-performance parallel computing (also Rust)](https://github.com/nibrivia/rustasim), [data analysis (R)](https://github.com/nibrivia/plotypus), and full-stack applications.
 (The selection of these projects is necessarily limited due to IP constraints.)